All Products

 image.png

-You can use the perftest feature of the diagnose tool to test the eRDMA network performance between ECS instances.
+Use the perftest feature in the diagnose tool to test network performance between instances.

 • Prerequisites

-• eRDMA is installed and deployed as expected on all nodes (ECS instances) that you want to test.
-For information about how to configure eRDMA, see Enable eRDMA on an ECS instance.
+• eRDMA is installed and deployed on all test nodes.
+See Enable eRDMA for an ECS instance.

-• Python paramiko dependencies are installed on all nodes that you want to test.
+• Python paramiko is installed on all test nodes.

 Note

-• The diagnose tool uses paramiko for connections.
+• The diagnose tool uses paramiko for remote connections.

 # python3